Woman dies from being pushed into San Francisco-area commuter train

 The woman was pushed shortly after 11 p.m.
 Monday at the Powell Street station, authorities said.
 A 49-year-old man described by police as transient was booked into jail early Tuesday.

+The medical examiner’s office identified the woman as Corazon Dandan.
+Her nephew, Alvin Dandan, said she was going home after finishing her shift as a telephone operator at a downtown hotel, both the San Francisco Chronicle and San Francisco Standard reported Tuesday.

-BART police did not identify the woman and did not provide a motive.
-The investigation is ongoing.
+BART police did not provide a motive, and the investigation is ongoing.

 Homicides are rare on BART, which travels throughout much of the Bay Area.
 This is the first homicide of the year.